 RTO means Registered Training Organisation.

-RTOs provide quality training and qualifications that are nationally recognised at the following levels:
+A RTO provides quality training and qualifications that are nationally recognised at the following levels:

 There are currently around 5000 RTOs in Australia.
 You can find all Australian RTOs listed on training.gov.au with their current registration status and their scope of registration.